nayan32biswas/mongodb-odm/docs/tutorial/relation/many_to_many_relationship.md

 # Code omitted below
 ```

-Here we use `IndexModel` which is directly used from `Pymongo`.
+Here we use `IndexModel`, which is directly used from `Pymongo`.

 ### Read data

-We will get one of the player data and his skills.
+We will get one of the player's data and his skills.

 ```Python
 # Code omitted above